marekburiak/ILI9341_due/README.md

                     drawStringPivotedOffseted -> printAlignedPivotedOffseted
                 - setTextArea (previously defineArea) is now set by x,y,width,height (previously x1,y1,x2,y2)
-                - images in .565 format must be generated again with the current BMP24toILI565 tool tool
+                - images in .565 format must be generated again with the current BMP24toILI565 tool
           - New functions
                 - setAngleOffset (extracted from setArcParams)